dassencio/mapgen/README.md

   definition of each marker.

-- `map settings`: Global map settings such as the language used to display labels on the map (e.g. country names) or whether zoom control buttons should be displayed or not.
+- `map settings`: Global map settings such as the language used to display labels on the map (e.g. country names) as well as external resources to inline into the generated HTML page with the intent of modifying the map's style and behavior.

 - `markers`: List of markers to be displayed on the map.
 Each marker must have a pair of coordinates specifying its location.
 A marker is not required